 Defying Gravity: Disease

 If you get hard-hitting medical news, you will react with shock, confusion, sadness and wonder what to do.
 You will have a million questions, and ask yourself how much in your life will have to change.
 Of course, you will worry, get anxious and stressed by how this will affect you and your loved ones.
 And you may get yourself into an even worse situation by isolating yourself, not asking the questions and playing internet doctor.

 You can defy gravity and look at this as an opportunity to fight, and take control.
 Make changes where you can – and leap into making the best of a bad situation.

 You will most likely have a Medical Doctor to give you advice, drugs and you must follow these.
 In most cases, such news is often coupled with ‘you need to think about your lifestyle!’.
 What, you say?!

-You may have thought that you were just fine, and that the occasional gym session would make up for your beloved take-outs, Sunday roasts and McD trips?
+You may have thought that you were just fine and that the occasional gym session would make up for your beloved take-outs, Sunday roasts, and McD trips?
 And – have you not been trying to quit smoking, drink less, and generally be ‘healthy’?
 You can defy gravity here, by really looking deep into what lifestyle change really is.
-That this is a whole 360 degree overhaul, that requires understanding, patience, and new habits all together.
+That this is a whole 360-degree overhaul, that requires understanding, patience, and new habits altogether.

 Defying Gravity: May the Force be with you

 - Prevention chronic disease and lifestyle change – National Centre for Biotechnology Information, U.S. National Library of Medicine